Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPILibs.md

 To get the result of networks scan, all libraries have methods defined by the first WiFi library: `SSID(n)`, `encryptionType(n)` and `RSSI(n)`.
 Additionally all libraries except of the old WiFi library have `channel(n)`.

+Enumeration of encryption type constant names for`encryptionType(n)` are in esp32 and Portenta C33 very different from the common set used in WiFi, WiFi101, WiFiNINA, WiFiS3, esp8266 and WiFiEspAT.

-All libraries except of the old WiFi library have [BSSID](https://www.arduino.cc/reference/en/libraries/wifinina/wifi.bssid/), but the esp8266 and the esp32 WiFi library have `BSSID(n)` without the parameter for the user provided array. ([PR for esp8266](https://github.com/esp8266/Arduino/pull/9008))
+All libraries except of the old WiFi library have [BSSID](https://www.arduino.cc/reference/en/libraries/wifinina/wifi.bssid/).
+WiFi, WiFi101 and WiFiNINA return reversed ordering of bytes.

 ### Network services